XRPLF/xrpl-dev-portal/content/tutorials/interoperability/get-started-evm-sidechain.md

 ## 3. Submit a Transaction Using the EVM Sidechain Bridge

-Once you have your accounts set up and test fund allocated, submit a transaction to fund the EVM sidechain with test XRP tokens using the EVM Sidechain bridge.
+Once you have your accounts set up and test fund allocated, submit a transaction to assign some of your test tokens from the XRP Ledger Devnet to the EVM Sidechain using the EVM Sidechain bridge.

 The EVM Sidechain bridge is a tool that enables transactions between chains in a fast and secure way.